Sterling Construction Company, Inc.

 Board & Committee Meetings

-An annual schedule of Board and committee meetings is approved each year by the Board in advance of the beginning of a fiscal year.
+An annual schedule of Board and committee meetings is reviewed each year by the Board in advance of the beginning of a fiscal year.
 The schedule is established, to the extent possible, so that every director will be able to attend every meeting in person.

 The frequency, length and agenda of Board and committee meetings is determined by the Chairman of the Board and the chairs of the committees, with suggestions from the other directors.

 The independent directors meet in regularly-scheduled executive sessions without management present during each regularly-scheduled Board meeting, and more often as the independent directors determine to be appropriate.
+The Chairman of the Board will preside at all executive sessions of the independent directors.

 Board & Committee Meeting Materials

-The Board may form other, ad hoc, committees as needed, and the members of those committees may include non-independent directors unless prohibited by law or regulations.
+The Board may form other ad hoc committees as needed, and the members of those committees may include non-independent directors unless prohibited by law or regulations.

-The Compensation Committee determines the compensation, if any, for service on an ad hoc committee.
 Directors who are also employees receive no additional compensation for service on the Board or on any ad hoc committee.

 The Board determines the number of members of each committee, with a required minimum of three members for each standing committee.

-The number, structure, and function of the Board's committees are reviewed periodically by the Corporate Governance & Nominating Committee with a view to recommending to the Board any changes that committee members deem appropriate.
+The number, structure, and function of the Board's committees are reviewed periodically by the Corporate Governance and Nominating Committee with a view to recommending to the Board any changes that committee members deem appropriate.

 The chairs of the standing committees of the Board report on a regular basis to the full Board on the proceedings and deliberations of their committees, and make recommendations to the Board on committee matters requiring the approval of the full Board.